 IN DEFENCE OF "JOHANNES."
+To the Editor of the Occult Review.

 DEAR SIR,-I have read with interest your comments on the scripts from "Johannes" which appeared in Mr. Bradley's book, Towards the Stars, also your further comments on Johannes' reply to your indictments.